Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Graph Models and Graph Summarization

+There are two major competing frameworks to model graph data: the Resource Description Framework (RDF) and Labeled Property Graphs (LPGs).
 RDF graphs are directed, edge-labeled multi-graphs.
 Intuitively, RDF represents all information as edges, \eg properties of vertices are edges in the graph and types of vertices are linked via the property \texttt{rdf:type}.
-RDF supports special kinds of vertices, \ie blank nodes and literals~\cite{DBLP:journals/corr/abs-2003-02320}.
+RDF supports special kinds of vertices, \ie blank nodes and literals~\cite{DBLP:series/synthesis/2021Hogan}.
 LPGs do not have special vertices.
-LPGs allow vertex labels (types) and allow property information to be attached to both vertices and edges, in the form of key--value pairs~\cite{DBLP:journals/corr/abs-2003-02320}.
-Subsequently, we define and discuss these two graph models in detail; for a more extensive discussion, see~\cite{DBLP:journals/corr/abs-2003-02320}.
+LPGs allow vertex labels (types) and allow property information to be attached to both vertices and edges, in the form of key--value pairs~\cite{DBLP:series/synthesis/2021Hogan}.
+In Sections~\cref{sec:graph-models-rdf} and~\cref{sec:graph-models-lpg}, we formally define these two graph models and discuss their differences.
+For a more extensive discussion, see~\cite{DBLP:series/synthesis/2021Hogan}.
+It is common knowledge that each can be transformed into the other~-- for example, both can be translated into relational databases~\cite{DBLP:series/synthesis/2021Hogan}.
+In \cref{sec:transformation}, we give an example transformation between RDF graphs and LPGs, which is also used in our experimental evaluation to transform RDF datasets.
+This allows us to use the term ``data graph'', which subsumes RDF graphs and LPGs.
+Without loss of generality, we will focus on LPGs for the remainder of this paper.
+Subsequently, we define the concept of graph summarization in \cref{sec:graph-summary-model} and describe the key concepts of the formal language FLUID used to flexibly define different graph summary models~\cite{DBLP:journals/tcs/BlumeRS21}.
+In \cref{sec:intro-bisimulation}, we introduce the concept of bisimulation and its relation to graph summarization.
+Finally, we define the data structure for FLUID's structural graph summaries and analyze its data complexity.

-\subsubsection{RDF Graphs}
+\subsection{RDF Graphs}

 An RDF graph~\cite{w3c-rdf} is a set of triples $(s, p, o)$, with a subject~$s$, predicate~$p$, and object~$o$.
 Each triple denotes a directed edge from the subject vertex~$s$ to the object vertex~$o$, the edge being labeled with the predicate~$p$.
-RDF graphs distinguish three kinds of vertices, namely referents, represented by International Resource Identifiers (IRIs)~\cite{rfc-iri}; blank nodes; and literals.
+RDF graphs distinguish three kinds of vertices: referents, represented by International Resource Identifiers (IRIs)~\cite{rfc-iri}; blank nodes; and literals.

 Formally, an RDF graph is defined as $G \subseteq (V_I\cup V_{B}) \times P \times (V_I \cup V_{B} \cup L)$, where $V_I$ denotes the set of IRIs, $P \subseteq V_I$ the set of predicates, $V_{B}$ the set of blank nodes, and $L$ the set of literals (represented by strings)~\cite{w3c-rdf}.
 IRIs conceptually correspond to real-world entities and are globally unique: an IRI may be included in more than one RDF graph, but this corresponds to stating different facts about the same real-world entity.
 In contrast, blank nodes are only locally defined, within the scope of a specific RDF graph, to serve special data modeling tasks.
 Through skolemization, blank nodes can be turned into Skolem IRIs, which are globally unique~\cite[Section~3.5]{w3c-rdf}.
 Literal vertices are finite strings of characters from a finite alphabet such as Unicode~\cite{w3c-rdf}.
 Thus, two literal vertices which are term-equal (\ie are the same string)~\cite[Section~3.3]{w3c-rdf} are the same vertex.
 IRIs, blank nodes, and literals have different roles in RDF, but this distinction is not relevant in this work and we treat them equally.